twpayne/chezmoi/docs/REFERENCE.md

 exectuable with the new version.

-If the `CHEZMOI_GITHUB_API_TOKEN` environment variable is set, then its value will be used to authenticate requests to the Github API, otherwise unauthenticated requests are used which are subject to stricter [rate limiting](https://developer.github.com/v3/#rate-limiting).
+If the `CHEZMOI_GITHUB_API_TOKEN` environment variable is set, then its value will be used to authenticate requests to the GitHub API, otherwise unauthenticated requests are used which are subject to stricter [rate limiting](https://developer.github.com/v3/#rate-limiting).
 Unauthenticated requests should be sufficient for most cases.